BobCochranLab/CppUnitTestDemo/README.md

 The goals for this example are:
 1)  To show how to create unit test code for your project's source code.
 2)  To provide a setup that lets you build and debug this and other Cpputest projects, both with 'make' and gdb at the linux command line, and with VS Code.
-3)  To provide the following setup files for the .vscode directory so you can quickly be able to build, execute and debug inside VS Code on linux:
+3)  To provide the following setup files so you can quickly be able to build, execute and debug inside VS Code on linux (see these files under the .vscode directory):
       - Makefile
       - launch.json
       - settings.json